 As an example, notice how the Build a personal brand milestone requires several intermediary steps.
 The smaller and more specific you can make the task for each milestone, the better.

 Fill in the Actual column as you complete each step with how long it took you to complete.

 By recording the actual time it took to complete a task, you’re doing more than just checking items off of your to-do list.
 You’re actually comparing the reality of a task with what you expected.
 From this comparison, you can gauge your level of commitment as well as the accuracy of your expectations.

 Running a job search can be one of the most stressful things you ever do.
-So why not make it a habit to celebrate at least one accomplishment per week?
+Why not make it a habit to celebrate at least one accomplishment per week?
 When you pass a milestone, walk out from a good job interview, or finish a difficult task (like ranking in Google for your name), celebrate that success.
-These small celebrations can help you stay motivated for your search duration.
+These small celebrations can help you stay motivated for the duration of your search.